 If there was direct contact with the child or young person or vulnerable adult were there any obvious signs?
 Did they say anything?

 What action has been taken?
 Who have you spoken to and when?

 Is there a follow up plan?
-Give details of plan, review dates and outcomes:
+Give details:

 Do the parents/carers/young person know that a concern has been identified?